PetMonitor/pet-notice-and-search-service/README.md

 The server contains a `requirements.txt` file in the root folder.
 That file declares all the dependencies that are used by the service.
 In order to install them, just run the following command:

 `pip3 install -r requirements.txt`

 ## Run locally

 Set up a python virtualenv and install dependencies:

 Create virtual environment:

     > cd pet-notice-and-search-service
     > virtualenv venv

 Activate virtual environment:

     > source venv/bin/activate
     > pip3 install -r requirements.txt

+Set relevant env variables such as:

+    > FB_PAGE_ACCESS_TOKEN
+    > FB_USER_ACCESS_TOKEN

 Run the app:

     > export FLASK_APP=src.main.run.py
     > flask run

 The app should have started and be ready to receive requests at http://localhost:5000

 ## Run tests locally

 > pytest --cov src/test -vv